nguillaumin/nabaztag-server/net.violet.content-handler/README.md

 ## Changes

 * The unit tests were expecting precise sizes for converted files, which is a problem since it'll vary depending on the `ffmpeg` installation and other factors.
-* This has been changed to expect a range so that they pass, but that's not a very good test either.
+** This has been changed to expect a range so that they pass, but that's not a very good test either.
+* The path to the script shell can now contain a system property that get expanded.
+That allows to use different paths on different environments, for example setting a different system property when the content handlers are called from within Tomcat as part of the `platform` project.